- Date & Time: Wednesday 7/24 @ 10AM ET

 Is Apple hitting the wall because we're all saturated with gadgets?
 Do price-taking pro-sumer companies like Dropbox show that unit adoption by solo entrepreneurs has reached a standstill?
 Do the basic missions of Uber and Lyft to revolutionize transportation (by chewing up and then replacing drivers) coincide at all with the social aspirations of the rising generation?
 Oh, and just how will the "techlash" and "break up Big Tech" movements hit our bottom lines?

 You can't begin to answer these questions without thinking about demographic and generational change.
 Like it or not, Millennials are taking over as consumers, workers, and voters--and they may not take the tech industry in the same direction that Xers (&Boomers) always expected.

-To figure all this out, our first step was to consult Hedgeye's famed demographer Neil Howe.
-We are getting into the studio with Neil on Wednesday July 24 @10am to ask the right questions that will help us uncover new ground for our work in the coming years.
+To figure all this out, I reached out to Hedgeye's Managing Director of Technology, Ami Joseph.
+I am getting together with Ami in the studio on Wednesday July 24 @10am to ask the right questions that will help us uncover new ground for our work in the coming years.

 Key areas of focus: